 Actually, it is a motorable road from Viswema that leads one to the actual trekking point, after which, one has to complete a steep but short hike.
 I was told that this stretch is around 6-7 KMs and I was hoping to cover it in 2 hours.
 However, I expected a completely straight road, which was another silly assumption on my part.
 It is actually a gradual incline, and so walking is not as easy as it sounds, especially as I was carrying all my luggage including the laptop as I wanted to stay up there for a couple of days.

 The initial hike was still pleasant.
-I quickly knocked-off a couple of kilometres.
+I quickly knocked off a couple of kilometers.
 Viswema was looking like a dream from that altitude.
 I clicked one good photograph but a thick veil of mist appeared out of nowhere and obliterated the whole landscape in front of my eyes within two minutes of that capture.

 I kept going but soon it started raining.
 I tried to continue but the rain got progressively heavier and not having waterproof shoes was beginning to cost me.
 By that time, I had covered an awkward amount of distance.
 I had come too far to return while I still had to cover a lot more to reach my destination.
 I was worried about my equipment too so I paused, and waited for a while.
 The rain subsided but it had taken away almost an hour of my valuable time.
 Due to unfavorable timezone arrangements, it gets dark pretty quickly in the Northeast.
 It was already past noon and I had no more than 4 hours in hand.
 On the positive side, there was a large Bhutan Glory (Bhutanitis Lidderdalii) on the road.
 I almost stepped on it but saw it at the last moment.
 Then I captured it… digitally.